timoschnepf/timoschnepf.github.io/_pages/about.md

 I'm an applied social scientist interested in **quantitative data analysis**, causal inference, data visualisation and **computational methods**.
-I'm particulary interested in **occupational inequality** and how people perceive it.
+I'm particularly interested in **occupational inequality** and how people perceive it.

 At BIBB, I'm currently leading the development of a new data portal called the [Occupations and Skills Radar](https://www.bibb.de/de/170512.php).
 The BMBF-funded project aims to provide an unified database and research tool for the user-friendly study of occupations and skills.